Successful projects have many fathers. Unsuccessful projects are orphans.

 Last Update:

 In the 1970's, after the disappearance of directly heated triodes like 2A3, there was indeed a period of low production and no interest.
 It sounds so weird perhaps today, but indeed nobody was interested in tubes at all anymore.
 I can remember it very well.
 It was said with the coming of silicon semiconductors, the electron tube was dead.
-I can remember people saying this with an important look on their face.
+I can remember people saying this with an important look on their face, being able to foresee the future.
 Tube factories did not close without reason.

 It was in those days, that a young engineer, by the name of Alesa Vaic started his studies of Vacuum Technologies at the Prague university, sponsored by his mother.
 It was the last year where you could study vacuum technology.
-In those days the Czech Republic was behind the iron curtain.
+In those days the Czech Republic was suffering under Russian control.
+People were proudly living in their socialist paradise, hosted by the Russians, behind the iron curtain.
 There was no way in or out for civilians, unless you were a company owner.
-In the old socialism system of the Czech Republic, a company owner is a person who gives others work and income, and these people have certain privileges, such a allowance to cross the border.
-Alesa was in contact with some tube collectors from Italy, and he knew that for some tubes prices were very high.
-Like you find such a tube in the CZ republic for the price of a bottle of beer, and you can sell it in Italy for a three months CZ Republic salary.
-So he was hunting all flee markets around Prague, for those very old balloon radio tubes.
+In Germany, where I live, a company owner is treated as a potential tax criminal.
+Whereas in the Russian system, a company owner is a person who gives workers an income.
+This was highly appreciated, and company managers were respected, and were given certain privileges, such a allowance to cross the border.
+Via this privilege, Alesa was in contact with some tube collectors from Italy.
+He knew, for some old radio tubes, prices were very high.
+Like you find such a tube in the CZ republic for the price of a bottle of beer, while you can sell it in Italy for a three months Czech Republic salary.
+So he was hunting all flea markets around Prague, for those very old balloon radio tubes.
 Later on, he developed the idea to jump into the replica market.
 I know Alesa personally very well, and he is a trial and error kind of person.
 Well many engineers are like that and there is nothing wrong with it, as long as you learn from your errors.
-So he tried to set up a production for the most sought after tubes at that moment, which sure was not the 300B, because it was still in production.
+He tried to set up a production for the most sought radio tubes at that moment, which sure was not the 300B, because it was still in production in China and USA.
 The collector's market as a matter of principle is not saving up tubes in an intelligent way.
-However, when production stops, people all over the world, stash whatever then can get in drawers.
-So users that put those in real equipment are in competition with collectors, who put them in drawers, and the tubes usually stay in there until the collector dies.
+However, when production stops, people all over the world, stash whatever then can get in their drawers.
+This means, such users that put those in real equipment, are in competition with collectors, who put them in drawers, and the tubes usually stay in there until the collector dies.
 There was typically this market for replacements of the balloon type of tubes for 1920's radios.
 A whole series of Tungsten heated, no-getter tubes resulted from this, under the "Vaic Valve" brand.
 Alesa spoke some Italian, and was sometimes smuggling tubes out of the country, to Italian collectors.
-None of those tubes he produced was a big hit on the market.
-That was not because these were bad tubes.
+Alesa thought, building replicas of 1920's radio tubes would be a big hit on the market.
+But that did not work out.
+It was not because these were bad tubes.
 They were wonderful.
 It was because he killed the mechanism that kept prices high.
 As soon as there was production, prices fell.
-It was like this, how Alesa learned 300B was a more interesting tube, because it was not fully out of production at that moment.
-I still have his old design drawings for RE604, and he even made me a working sample of RE134 that I still have.
-In the end, he went for the 300B.
+It was like this, how Alesa learned 300B was a more interesting tube, because it was not fully out of production at that moment, and his small scale production does not change the market relations.
+I still have his old design drawings for RE604, and he even build for me a working sample of RE134.
+In the end, he went for the 300B as his main product.

 Soon began the production of the first replica of the 300B which he called VV300B.
-This was in fact based on wild ideas of Alesa Vaic, and much more mature ideas of his mentor at the Tesla factory, a materials specialist, the man who taught him all the fine tricks, and the art of glass blowing.
-We don't mention the mentor's name here, but I know him very well, and he whishes no longer to be associated with Alesa Vaic.
+This was in fact based on wild ideas of Alesa Vaic, and most of the design was made by his mentor at the Tesla factory, a materials specialist, who was also an excellent sports man, playing in the national Ice Hockey team.
+This man taught him all the fine tricks, and the art of glass blowing.
+I don't mention the mentor's name here, because I know him very well.
+He has passed away now, but he told me once, he whishes his name not to be associated with the person Alesa Vaic any more.
 So we have to respect this.

-Most of the technical experience came from his mentor, who was R&D manager at Tesla.
-It was particularly this person who opened many doors for Alesa, taught him all internal things, and materials sourcing.
-Without this man, Alesa would have been a nobody.
+Most of the technical experience came from his mentor, who was at that time one of the R&D managers at Tesla.
+It was particularly this person who opened many doors for Alesa, and taught him the secrets of materials sourcing.
+Without this man, Alesa would have been a pale nobody.
 This was all before my days with Alesa.

-Two years later, I read an article in a HiFi magazine, about his factory, and also there were some hints in there, about a break-up with his partner.
-That was already not Dr. Kron anymore, but it was Audio Note, UK.
-I called Alesa, if we could talk about a partnership, and his answer was: Yes.
+Two years later, I read an article in a HiFi magazine, about his factory, and also was a line in there, about a break-up with his partner.
+That was already not Dr. Kron anymore, but it was at that time Audio Note, UK.
+I called Alesa, if we could talk about a partnership, and his answer was: "Yes!".
 One week later I was in Prague.

 When I met Alesa for the first time, he was in debt, and his small factory was short before a financial break down.
 He picked me up from the Prague rail way station.
 I can tell you I didn't feel safe there.
-There were bare footed beggars and strange people hanging out there, looking for an opportunity, and anyone could see I was a visitor from the "West", with a suitcase.
-This was not the clean Prague you may know today as a tourist.
+There were bare footed beggars (really!) and strange people hanging out there, looking for an opportunity, and anyone could see I was a visitor from the "West", with a suitcase.
+This was not the beautiful Prague you may know today as a tourist.
 This was the communist Prague, the workers paradise, behind the iron curtain.
+The railway station was filthy, and a dangerous mess.
 I carried a few hundred Euro (Deutschmark...) cash with me, worth a few months salaries in that country at those days.
 So I was glad Alesa found me right away.
 He was waiving a paper with VAIC on it.
 He was wearing dirty jeans, with holes in it, the kind I use to work on my car.
-He was looking terrible, with reddish eyes of no sleep, and drinking too much coffee or whatever else.
+He was in terrible condition, with reddish eyes of no sleep, and drinking too much coffee or whatever else he was drinking.
 It was clear this man was under terrible stress.
 He was accompanied by his charming wife Agatha, wearing for this visit mint green hot pants, the hottest you have ever seen.

 First we went to his luxury apartment in the center of town.
-Alesa drove a huge 6-cilinder Ford from a leasing company, with a build in car phone.
-Now today we all have portable phones, but by then this was not available.
+Alesa drove a brand new 6-cilinder Ford Station wagon from a leasing company, with a build in car phone.
+Now today we all have mobile phones, but by then these were not invented yet.
 However, installed analog car phones became just available for everyone.
-These had massive transmitter mounted in the trunk, weighing 20kg, but on the dashboard you had quite a nice looking phone with a spiral cable on it.
-It cost 3500 Euro, which was at that time 1/4 of the price of a small car.
-In his beautiful, huge apartment in Prague, Agatha served us sandwiches, and Alesa came right to the point.
-He needed money urgently.
-He had 40 employees, and no orders.
+These had a massive transmitter mounted in the trunk, weighing 20kg, but on the dashboard you had quite a nice looking phone with a spiral cable on it.
+You could only make phone calls with it, or send SMS.
+I had one too in my car, by Motorola.
+It had cost 3500 Euro, which was at that time 1/4 of the price of a small car.
+In his beautiful, old style apartment in Prague, Agatha served us sandwiches, and Alesa needed just 10 minutes to come to the point.
+He needed money.
+Urgently.
+He had 40 employees (!) , and no orders.
 The business situation was a divorce procedure with Audio Note, and we decided to solve this issue before any other, and make a good agreement with Audio Note.
 I write it a bit dramatically here, but that was the situation indeed.

-From his apartment we went to the factory, which was in a building, to be torn down.
+From his apartment we went to his factory, which was in a building, to be torn down.
 Believe me, some parts of the streets were better suited for horses than for cars.
-In the factory it was relative clean, but whatever it was, it was used, restored, self-made, repaired, or just working old stuff.
-The oven you see on the picture, was the only new one he had, that's why they posed in front of it.
+In the factory it was relative clean, but whatever it was, it was restored, self-made, repaired, or just working old stuff.
+The oven you see on the picture, was the only new item he had, that's why they posed in front of it.
+All the rest was old stuff.
 The size of his factory was much larger as I expected.
-I was shocked by the extreme contrast between his personal expenses, and the poor situation in the factory.
-That we have to change!
-Agatha and Alesa could live on a low spending budget amazingly well, but that was "surviving" as Alesa always used to call it.
+It was huge.
+I was shocked by the extreme contrast between his personal lifestyle, and the poor situation in the factory.
+That will have to change!
+Agatha and Alesa could live on a low spending budget amazingly well, but that was "surviving" as Alesa always used to call this.
 Later I learned what that means.
 Like when some lager payment came in, they had this reflex to do "something nice" for themself with that money.
-They had been waiting for this to happen a long time, so when the moment came, they felt fully justified doing so, and leaving company bills unpaid as usual.
-On the picture you can see Agatha wearing the golden chain, Alesa bought for her on such an occasion, where Alesa got from me a large invoice payed in cash.
+They had been waiting for this to happen a long time, so when the moment came, they felt fully justified doing so, and leaving company bills unpaid again, as usual.
+On the picture you can see Agatha wearing the golden chain, Alesa bought for her on such an occasion, where Alesa got from me a large than normal invoice, payed in cash.
 She proudly wears it for the factory picture shooting.

-The negotiation worked out well, and there was not so incredible much to say.
-The good part was, Audio Note accepted my role as mediator, and my basic message was, let's go apart in peace, let's cut the financials here and now, and no reputation damaging words afterwards.
+The negotiation in Brighton, on Jan 18th, 1998, worked out well, and there was not incredible much to say.
+The good part was, Audio Note accepted my role as mediator, and my basic message was, let's go apart in peace, let's cut the financials here and now, and no reputation damaging afterwards.
 That was a solid promise by each party, and it worked.
 A few weeks later we had it on paper and signed.
 Let me honor Audio Note here.
 Looking back to what happened before the divorce, I learned most details later.
 Learning all of that, made me realize they really were gentlemen to us, at that meeting in Brighton.
 They even payed our hotel.
-When it was time to leave, Mrs. Mason took me apart, and told me under four eyes, how she advised me to handle Alesa.
-That was compressed wisdom, and I did it just like that.
+When it was time to leave, Mrs. Mason took me apart.
+She told me under four eyes, how she advised me to handle Alesa.
+That was compressed wisdom, and a very valuable advice.
+I did it just like that.
 What a respectful way to treat us.
 In case Audio Note reads this: Thank you!

 On the way back, it got adventurous.
 We had the whole trunk of Alesa's Ford filled with Audio Note branded 300B tubes, Audio Note did not want to have, and our suitcases piled on top of it, and we had to drive through the black forest on the way back from the French coast.
-It was winter time, and we had to pass a narrow road higher up in the mountains.
-The car was too heavy, and as it began to snow, it began to slip sidewards off the street, and down there was a dangerously steep hill.
-Alesa stopped the car, but slowly...with an unpleasant crackling noise under the tires, it made little moves of half a centimeter every few seconds. time We couldn't stop it, and we were ready to jump out.
-Alesa prepared us: If we jump out, we must do so all the same time, and each must carry as many tubes as he can, before we let the car fall of the cliff.
-But when we got out, the side of the road was full of rubble, which we shoveled under the wheels with our bare hands, and the car stopped moving.
+It was winter time, and we had to pass a narrow road high up in the mountains.
+The car was too heavy, and as it began to snow, it began to slip sidewards slowly, off the forest road, in the direction of a dangerous hill.
+Alesa barely managed to stop the car, but slowly...with an unpleasant crackling noise under the tires, it made little moves of half a centimeter every few seconds.
+We couldn't stop that, and we were ready to jump out, and let the car fall down the cliff.
+Alesa prepared us: If we jump out, we must do so at the same time, and each must carry as many tubes as he can, before we let the car slide off the cliff.
+But when we got out, the side of the road was full of rubble, which we shoveled under the wheels with our bare hands, and the car stopped sliding.
 So there we were, in the middle of a forest, with this strange total silence caused by snow falling in the dark.
 Alesa's analog car phone didn't work, because it was too far away from civilization.
 So what to do?
 We had no other option as to sleep in the car, and let the engine idle to have the heater working.
-Each of us had to stay awake one hour, as we were still afraid, the car would begin to slip off the hill again.
+Each of us had to stay awake one hour, as we were still afraid, the car would begin to slide off the hill again.
 When daylight came, it appeared we were only 500 meters away from some houses.
 A man came with snow mobile, and he cleaned the road for us.
-After that we could drive again, and we made it in one piece to my house, and we had a good laugh about it, many times later.
+After that we could drive again, and we made it in one piece to my house.
+We had a good laugh about it, many times later.

 souvenir :)